 It's crucial at this stage to decide what your priorities are.
 You can use a needs matrix to assess the goals that will give you the greatest benefit with the least effort and start there.

 At this stage of your legacy app modernization roadmap you already have a clear understanding of the challenges and limitations of your current system and the needs you want to achieve, so it will be easier for you to choose the right upgrade approach we discussed earlier.
-If you have a limited budget and your app requires relatively few changes to function better, opt for a less radical upgrade, such as Retaining/Encapsulation, Rehosting, or Replatforming.
+If you have a limited budget for your modernization efforts and your app requires relatively few changes to function better, opt for a less radical upgrade, such as Retaining/Encapsulation, Rehosting, or Replatforming.
 If you need a major overhaul of the infrastructure or to design the entire system from scratch, consider Refactoring, Rearchitection, Rebuilding, or Replacement.

 A strategy without a timeline is just a bunch of ideas, so carefully plan the timeline of your legacy app modernization.
 Take into account your company's development plans in the short and long term.
 Modernization is better done during a quiet period, so if you're in the middle of a major project, it's better to wait until it's completed.
 On the other hand, if you are planning to expand or develop, such as starting to sell in a new market, merge with another company or expand your staff, it is better to carry out the modernization earlier.
 That way, your company will be ready for new challenges and more traffic, and new employees will learn right away a system that will stay with them for a long time instead of a legacy system that will change in a moment.